kundeshwar/CUSTOMER-SEGEMENATION-BY-RFM-KMEAN-GAUSSIAN-HIERARCHICALI/README.md

 ## Acknowledgements

-This project was completed as part of [your name]'s project work.
-Special thanks to [mention any contributors or external resources used].
+This project was completed as part of Kundeshwar Pundalik's project work.